PrabhakarRai/Nitro-type-car-hack/README.md

 Those extra cars are visual only, so you will be able to use them in practice races only.

-Need any help regarding these scripts? - Message me on Facebook -> www.facebook.com/PrabhakarRaiOfficial
+Need any help regarding these scripts? - Drop a comment on my blog -> www.theprabhakar.in